Turtles Currently in Care 2018

 Barnacle Bill – Hawksbill Turtle

-Tortuga is a juvenile green turtle who was found on Cannonvale Beach at 25th July, he came in with a heavy barnacle load and suffering from float.
-Tortuga is doing well in care, has started eating, we are hoping with some TLC that Tortuga will make a full recovery and be able to be released.
+Betty is a juvenile green turtle who was found on Cannonvale Beach at 25th July, he came in with a heavy barnacle load and suffering from float.
+Betty is doing well in care, has started eating, we are hoping with some TLC that Tortuga will make a full recovery.
+Betty made a full recovery and was released off Cannonvale Beach on 1st September 2018 as part of our Eco Ambassador day.

 Bobby – Green Turtle